-In the investment process we assess the ESG profile of a company.
+As part of the fundamental ESG analysis, we assess the overall ESG profile of a company.
 We take material risks in a given industry into account in combination with the company's risk exposure, practices and disclosure.
-This includes an assessment of good governance practices and addressing social and governance performance, next to the environmental performance.
-Based on the fundamental ESG analysis we form an opinion on the quality of a company's ESG profile and award a score (1-5).
-We apply adequate due diligence measures when selecting the assets and such due diligence measures take into account ESG related risks.
+This includes an assessment of good governance practices and performance, as part of the proprietary ESG tool.

 At least 95% of the investments of the financial product are aligned with the E/S characteristics.
-The financial product plans to make a minimum of 30% sustainable investments.
-The investments in the category 'Other', estimated between 0-5%, include investments not aligned with the E/S characteristics, and cash, cash equivalents and derivatives.
+The financial product invests a minimum of 30% sustainable investments.
+The investments in the category 'Other', between 0-5%, include investments not aligned with the E/S characteristics, and cash, cash equivalents and derivatives.